abdanar/abdanar.github.io/_news/announcement_1.md

 ---
 layout: post
-date: 2024-06-30 15:43:00-0400
+date: 30-06-2024
 inline: true
 related_posts: false
 ---

-I have been offered a Full Grant Scholarship for the M.Sc.
+I have been awarded a [Full Grant Scholarship](https://www.uni-muenster.de/MathematicsMuenster/news/artikel/2024/12-03.shtml) for the M.Sc.
 Mathematics program at the University of Münster.